spexop-ui/spexop-tokens/packages/react/src/basic/advanced/CodeBlock/README.md

 The component will automatically:

-- ✅ Use Shiki instead of Prism
+- ✅ Use custom lightweight highlighting instead of Prism
 - ✅ Adapt to your site's theme system
 - ✅ Remove background highlight issues
+- ✅ Provide better performance with memoization
+- ✅ Add full keyboard navigation support
-- ✅ Support 200+ languages
+- ✅ Use @spexop/icons for consistent design

 ### From v1 to v3